zmervey18/Fitzilla/README.md

 # Fitzilla

-Routine-Fitness Front-end
+'Want to rampage through cities all day?
+Do you want to be Fit like Godzilla?'

-Workout generator
+Your Customisable Workout Generator

-'Do you ever get bored of doing the same exercises or not knowing what to do?
-Use our app to generate a tailored fitness routine'

 Jaron, Daniel, Ben and Zeynep

+Instructions on how to run:
-run "pip install -r requirements.txt"
+* run "pip install -r requirements.txt" for backend

-To run backend in frontend change to env for windows/mac in "package.json" "scripts: flask-run" and then run "npm run flask-run" on the terminal
+* To run backend in the frontend folder change to env for either windows or mac in "package.json" "scripts: flask-run" and then run "npm run flask-run" on the terminal